 For more information, see criteria attached and contact your site counselor or EL specialist to complete an intent form.

 The Woodland Joint Unified School District has adopted School Loop in an effort to increase school to home communication and provide increased educational support for students.
 School Loop is a web based communication network that will open access to school and classroom information, which is necessary to support and increase student achievement district-wide.

-Educational Services is proud to introduce the full version of School Loop, which was made available to our teaching staff beginning the 2010-2011 school year.
-With the full version of School Loop teachers are able to: communicate with parents and students via a teacher School Loop website and Loop Mail, post homework and classroom assignments, maintain a calendar of events particular to a teacher and/or course, store digital resources for parents and students, and utilize the School Loop gradebook.
+In School Loop teachers are able to: communicate with parents and students via a teacher School Loop website and Loop Mail, post homework and classroom assignments, maintain a calendar of events particular to a teacher and/or course, store digital resources for parents and students, and utilize the School Loop gradebook.
 Parents are able to visit School Loop and monitor: student progress, school news and events, classroom news and events, access homework and classroom assignments, and communicate with all site staff.